dataprivacymemo/dataprivacymemo.github.io/content/privacy-policy.md

 ## Introduction

-At Data Privacy Memo, I practice what I preach.
+At Data Privacy Memo, transparency is fundamental.
 This privacy policy explains the limited ways in which I collect, use, and protect any information that relates to you when you visit dataprivacymemo.com.
 As a privacy professional, I've designed this website with data minimization as a core principle.

 ## Who I Am